 A minimum of three years’ railway experience, or prior Railway Conductor training, or RAIL 1001.

-1. The final exam will be held at Annacis Island Campus.
-2. Prerequisite: A minimum of three years’ railway experience, or prior Railway Conductor training, or RAIL 1001.
+This course is instructed through virtual classroom.
+2. Exams are held held at Annacis Island Campus.
+3. Prerequisite: A minimum of three years’ railway experience, or prior Railway Conductor training, or RAIL 1001.

 Important course information will be sent to you prior to your course start